praveenpuglia/shadow-dom-in-depth/README.md

 This document is more yours than it is mine.
 It makes me happy that it has been able to help people.
 To do better I moved this document from [the original gist](https://gist.github.com/praveenpuglia/0832da687ed5a5d7a0907046c9ef1813) to this repo so multiple people can work together and improve it.

 If you like what you find here, please create issues with ideas as to what more can we add to this repository.
-Like examples, images, graphical representations for the terminologies etc via issues.
+Like examples, images, graphical representations for the terminologies, etc. via issues.
 Let's make everyone love the platform :).

 ## What's New?